 We both wheeled on him, and in chorus said, “Shut up, Beau.”

 At one point I paused to glance out the window and up at the night sky, expecting to see a full moon.
-It sat low over the treetops, a perfect sickle shape, surrounded by a velvet expanse of darkness shot through with starlight.
+Instead, I caught sight of a perfect sickle shape rising from the tree line.

 That left no excuse for what was happening beside crowd mentality.
 I had read about mobs before.
 All it took was a few instigators, just a couple of people to rile up the rest, and the mood could turn.
 That must have been what happened.
 Lucy and I had been the catalyst.